bitsongofficial/chainmodules/x/nft/spec/02_messages.md

     Id      string
     DenomId string
     Name    string
-    Data    string
     Sender  string
 }
 ```

 ## MsgMintNFT

 This message type is used for minting new non-fungible tokens.
-If a new token is minted under a new `Denom`, a new
-`Collection` will also be created, otherwise the token is added to the existing `Collection`. `Sender` of the new token
-should be the `Creator` of `Denom`.
-If `Recipient` is a new account, a new `Owner` is created, otherwise the NFT `Id` is
-added to existing `Owner`'s `IDCollection`.
+If a new token is minted under a new `Denom`, a new `Collection` will also be created, otherwise the token is added to the existing `Collection`. `Sender` of the new token should be the `Creator` of `Denom`.
+If `Recipient` is a new account, a new `Owner` is created, otherwise the NFT `Id` is added to existing `Owner`'s `IDCollection`.

 | **Field** | **Type** | **Description**                                                                            |
 | :-------- | :------- | :----------------------------------------------------------------------------------------- |